texas living will and advance medical directive texas living will and advance medical directive

 Together, these documents provide clear instructions.
 They prevent potential conflicts and relieve families from making challenging decisions under pressure.
 According to the Texas Health and Safety Code, both documents must be signed in the presence of two witnesses or a notary public to be legally binding.

-By understanding and utilizing these tools, Texans can ensure their medical wishes are respected and their healthcare decisions are in trusted hands.
+By understanding and utilizing these tools, Texans can ensure their medical wishes are respected, and their healthcare decisions are in the best hands.

 Legal Foundations Of Living Wills In Texas